CarnegieHall/linked-data/README.md

 ## CARNEGIE HALL PERFORMANCE HISTORY AS LINKED OPEN DATA

 ### About the Data Set
 The initial release encompasses performance history data from 1891 through the end of the 2015-16 concert season (July 15, 2016).
-The Carnegie Hall Archives intends to release updated data sets at semi-regular (e.g. 3-6 month) intervals.

 #### What Does "Performance History" Mean at CH?